radixdlt/community-scrypto-examples/defi/real-estate-manager/README.md

 3. Included methods for market hosts to collect, edit market fee.

 - Blueprint ***Real Estate Construction Institute***:
-1. After authorized, organizations can run a construction institutes and earn construction service fee.
+1. After authorized, construction institutes can earn construction service fee.
 2. Included methods for citizens to request construction (*construct a building* or *demolish a building*) and get the *construction right* NFT on their land to conduct the construction.
-3. Included a method for organizations to review the citizen's construction requests and give them *construction right* NFT so they are allowed to conduct the construction.
+3. Included a method for institutes to review the citizen's construction requests and give them *construction right* NFT so they are allowed to conduct the construction.
-4. Included methods for organizations to collect, edit service fee.
+4. Included methods for institutes to collect, edit service fee.

 ## Quick Start